 Students will demonstrate the ability to formulate evidence-based treatment plans that are evaluated, monitored, and revised as appropriate in the course of treatment.
-Evidence-based intervention competence will include individual, group, systemic, and community strategies.
 In the spirit of a generalist training model, special attention will be paid to developing evidence-based competencies across a broad array of populations and settings.